baregl/PlayBack/README.md

   seems to be an inherent limitation of the 3ds.
 - The 3DS client handling of the home menu/power menu still has some issues
 ## TODO
-- Add server support support to server and implementations (lib doesn't care)
+- Add ssl support support to server and implementations (lib doesn't care)
-- Do proper receiving on client side, currently relying on read being filled
+- Do proper receiving on client side, currently relying on read being filled (Implementation)
 - Vita
   - Disable Sleep mode
   - Disable Home Button